Redux#

 action being passed to connect

-in the above
+in the above example.

-.
-You can't properly trigger an action unless you access it
+You can't properly trigger an action unless you access it as a prop, for example, this.props.emailNotification()

-Components you can use the useDispatch
+For Function Components you can use the useDispatch

 hook.

-Global state update fetches are typically triggered by components in the mount
+Global state update fetches are typically triggered by components in the mount lifecycle stage.

-lifecycle stage.
 See for example src/components/theme/Search/Search.jsx

-that content arrives to the global app, it is pushed as props through the
+In the Redux flow of information, actions trigger the asynchronous processes and when that content arrives to the global app, it is pushed as props through the connect

-they trigger getting that information and it will arrive as a property once it
+So components only deal indirectly with async information: they trigger getting that information and it will arrive as a property once it is ready.

 Backend network fetching#

-Backend network fetches are automatically triggered by creating a Redux action
+Backend network fetches are automatically triggered by creating a Redux action with a request

-key.
-For a simple example, see
+For a simple example, see src/actions/navigation/navigation.js

-.
 In the request

-key you can set the
+key you can set the HTTP method type using the op

-field) and the path
+field and the path

 to the backend.
-Any

-non-absolute URLs are use the settings.apiPath
+Any non-absolute URLs use the settings.apiPath

-other backend server by using a URL that starts with http://
+prefix, but you can query any other backend server by using a URL that starts with http://

 or https://